-We describe the successful application of shallow parsing techniques in a Portuguese-Spanish, Spanish-Portuguese machine translation (MT) system which is currently being developed by our group and is publicly and freely available at http://copacabana.dlsi.ua.es.
+We describe the successful application of shallow parsing techniques in a Spanish-Portuguese, Portuguese-Spanish machine translation (MT) system which is currently being developed by our group and is publicly and freely available at http://copacabana.dlsi.ua.es (Gilabert-Zarco et al., 2003).

 The paper is organized as follows: section 2 describes the role of shallow parsing in real-world related-language machine translation.
 The Portuguese-Spanish MT engine is described in section 3.
-Lexical disambiguation and structured is discussed with a bit more detail in sections 4 and 5.
+Lexical disambiguation and structural transfer are discussed with a bit more detail in sections 4 and 5.
 Section 6 ends the paper with a few concluding remarks.